Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 In diagnosing kidney cancer, physicians may require a variety of tests, including blood and urine tests.
 Kidney cancer can often be diagnosed based on imaging tests, which may include CT and MRI scans, and ultrasound.
 These tests also may be used to find out if the cancer has spread or to confirm if a treatment is working.

-In some cases, it is necessary to remove a tissue sample of a tumor through a fine needle biopsy, which involves the insertion of a long, thin needle into the kidney.
+In some cases, it is necessary to remove a tissue sample of a kidney tumor through a fine needle biopsy, which involves the insertion of a long, thin needle into the kidney.
 The tissue is sent to experts in NorthShore’s pathology lab.
 This onsite resource ensures that a majority of tests and novel diagnostics are completed in house, providing swift results physicians to determine the severity (stage) of the cancer and thus beginning treatment as early as possible.

 Personalized Kidney Cancer Treatment

 Multimodal strategies combining chemotherapy, radiation therapy and surgery are often used to treat patients with both advanced and metastatic kidney cancer.
-Advances in minimally invasive, robotic and image-guided ablative surgery give our patients with kidney cancer more options, including partial nephrectomy, total nephrectomy and ablative therapy.
+Advances in minimally invasive, robotic and image-guided ablative surgery give our patients more kidney cancer treatment options, including partial nephrectomy, total nephrectomy and ablative therapy.
 These techniques allow for excellent cancer control but result in less pain, blood loss and a more rapid return to normal activities.
 In most cases, the kidney can be preserved after treatment, which helps protect long-term kidney function.

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For kidney cancer, your team may include your medical oncologist, urological surgical oncologist (a board-certified urologist specially trained to surgically treat urological cancers), radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.